lansingcodes/www/.github/CONTRIBUTING.md

-Staging is also configured to deploy _all_ branches, so creating a pull request should create a temporary site where the changes can be previewed before merging to `master`.
+Staging is also configured to deploy _all_ branches, so creating a pull request should create a temporary site where the changes can be previewed before merging to `main`.
 Click on the _Details_ link next to the site check labeled "netlify/lansingcodes-staging/deploy-preview" to see a live preview of your changes.